ennioVisco/decent-tools/README.md

 - `-n_alpha [integer>0]`: specifies the number of distributed alphabets in the file.

 Other options are also mandatory:
-- `-n [integer>0]` to indicate the number of formulae to be enforced for each formula size,
+- `-n [integer>0]` to indicate the number of formulae to be enforced for each formula size.
-- `-st [integer>0]` to indicate the size of the trace against which formulae will be enforced,
+- `-st [integer>0]` to indicate the size of the trace against which formulae will be enforced.

 ### Combining benchmarks
 It is possible to perform multiple benchmarks at the same time.